Jun 16, 2020 Paul Sullivan

 Remember, even though people expect to do business on LinkedIn, they don’t want to be interrupted or sold to.
 They want to see other business professionals who can demonstrate the ability to problem-solve.
 Your written and video content should demonstrate how you solve their problems.
 By doing this, you can utilise this content to introduce yourself to prospective customers.

-Ensure your blog posts are optimised for your audience and for SEO.
+Ensure your blog posts are optimised for your audience and SEO.
 LinkedIn members are looking for thought leaders to solve their problems.
 The more problems you solve, the better you position your business for brand awareness.

-6 Prepare your sales tools
+6. Prepare your sales tools

 Try tools like Drift or Vidyard to get going.